Yegor-men/tracetorch/README.md

 Contributions are always welcome.
 Feel free to fork, submit pull requests or report issues, I will occasionally check in on it.

+## Roadmap

+traceTorch still has a long way to go.
+Namely, in no particular order:

+- Finish `examples/` section for code
+- Create simple tests to assert working order
+- Finish `introduction/` section of the docs
+- Do the `reference/` section for the docs
+- Do the `tutorials/` section for the docs, basing it on the `examples/`
+- Make docstrings
+- Make pos/neg split for `syn` and `rec`, make it optional, with separate decays
+- Figure out what stuff matters for non `snn/` section